Flooristics, LLC

 Share Button

-Creating beautiful flooring is accomplished in many different ways.
+Manufacturers create beautiful flooring in many different ways.
 One of the most interesting is rotogravure manufacturing, used for getting the incredible and realistic designs on linoleum and vinyl.
-This type of resilient flooring comes in a number of different designs from faux wood and faux tile to ceramic and stone looks.
+This type of resilient flooring comes in several different designs, from faux wood and faux tile to ceramic and stone looks.

-Linoleum has long had a bad reputation as a flooring type that looks old fashioned or dated.
-However, the newest technology in rotogravure manufacturing has breathed new life into this durable and low maintenance flooring material.
+Linoleum has long had a bad reputation.
+Many people think it looks old-fashioned or dated.
+However, new rotogravure manufacturing technology has changed that.
+It has brought new life to this durable, low-maintenance flooring material.
 Learning more about how vinyl and linoleum are made can help consumers explore the different options when it comes time to choose flooring.

 The five steps in rotogravure manufacturing are: